 Related Content: What You Need To Know About That “Free” NCL Drink Package

 This post may contain affiliate links that could result in payment of a commission to this website (at no additional cost to you).
 Visit our Disclosures Page for more information.

 Norwegian Bliss Review: Our Cabin

 After a relatively unremarkable embarkation process, we stepped into the Bliss experience.
-The ambience was noticeable immediately.
+The ambiance was noticeable immediately.
 Very calm and soothing.
 Which I suppose goes along with a name like “bliss” Colors are cool and appealing.
 Nothing garish.
 Cool blues, varying shades of grey and brown.
 Lots of woodish accents.

 This same theme carried over to the room.
 The cabins were as pristine as what you’d expect for a new ship.
 When it comes to comparing cruise ship staterooms, Norwegian’s cabins have a reputation for running on the smaller side, and that remains true with the Norwegian Bliss.
 Knowing that the mini-suite staterooms were comparable in size to more typical balcony staterooms, we chose that option.
 But, to save some money, we opted for a “guarantee” cabin where we agreed to be assigned a mini-suite rather than selecting our own.

 Booking a “guarantee” cabin is one of the surefire ways to save money on family cruises.
 For this cruise, it saved us $900, and we also ultimately ended up with a better cabin.
 We were initially assigned a cabin on deck 10, by the time we sailed, we had been assigned to a higher category room on deck 12.
 It had a very spacious bathroom with a deluxe shower like the ones in the spa mini-suite.
 It had an awesome walk-in waterfall shower with six strategically placed body jets and glass doors.